-The course combines interactive lectures, including one by a practitioner guest speaker, with individual and group discussions as as well as exercises consisting in case ‐ analysis, case‐solving and legal drafting.
+The course combines interactive lectures with individual and group discussions as as well as exercises consisting in case -analysis, case-solving and legal drafting.
 At the same time, students will have the occasion to visit the Danish Consumer Ombudsman.

 - Reiner Schulze, Hans Schulte-Nolke and Jackie Jones – A Casebook on European Consumer Law, Hart Publishing, 2002

 The teaching and learning methods will thus include: